Last updated 22 May 2020

 Good For: Selfbuilders, energy improvers

-Two-year fix at 3.45 per cent with a five per cent deposit/2.75 per cent with a 25 per cent deposit
+Two-year fix at three per cent with a ten per cent deposit/2.7 per cent with a 25 per cent deposit

 Smaller building societies are traditionally more able to look at customers on an individual basis, and Ipswich is proud of its Suffolk roots.
 As well as promising to consider each customer individually, it works with housing organisations across Suffolk to help address more systemic homelessness issues.
 The group also has a focus on financial education in schools.

-Ipswich mortgages are particularly good for those with lower deposits, even if you only have 5 per cent of the property value.
-Deals as of 7 January 2019 include a two-year fix at 3.45 per cent for 95 per cent LTV or 2.75 per cent for 75 per cent LTV as well as 3.14 per cent for two year variable 95 per cent LTV and 2.5 per cent for 75 per cent LTV.
-Deals come with £1,000 fees, however, and £199 of this is a non-refundable application fee.
+Ipswich mortgages are particularly good for those with lower deposits, even if you only have five per cent of the property value.
+Deals as of 22 May 2020 include a two-year fix at three per cent for 95 per cent LTV or 2.7 per cent for 75 per cent LTV as well as 2.5 per cent for 75 per cent LTV.
+Deals come with an £800 completion fee, however, and £199 of this is a non-refundable application fee.